yufeizhao/yufeizhao.github.io/blog/_posts/2020-10-13-jain-sah-sawhney-singularity.md

 The first non-trivial bound on this problem was on Komlós in 1967.
 After a long series of works by many mathematicians including Kahn, Komlós, Szemerédi, Tao, Vu, Bourgain, Rudelson, and Vershynin, a  breakthrough was recently achieved by [Tikhomirov](https://annals.math.princeton.edu/2020/191-2/p06), who showed that, when the matrix entries are iid uniform from $$\{0,1\}$$, the probability of singularity if $(1/2 + o(1))^n$, which is tight since with probability $2^{-n}$ the first row is zero.

-The new paper of Jain–Sah–Sawhney considers a natural extension of the singularity problem where each entry of the $n\times n$ matrix is iid: 1 with probability $p$ and 0 with probability $1-p$, for some value of $p$ other than 1/2.
+The new papers of Jain–Sah–Sawhney consider a natural extension of the singularity problem where each entry of the $n\times n$ matrix is iid: 1 with probability $p$ and 0 with probability $1-p$, for some value of $p$ other than 1/2.

 A folklore conjecture in this area states that the main reason for the singularity of such random matrices is the presence of two equal rows/columns or some zero row/column: